Kasinathuni Nageswara Rao: Entry into journalism

 He approached Telugu people in Bombay, associated with them and worked for the welfare of Telugu people.
 He attended the National Congress meeting in Surat in 1907 and joined the freedom movement.
 He recognized the need for a Telugu language journal to campaign effectively for the freedom struggle and founded a weekly, Andhra Patrika, in 1909 in Bombay.
 Andhra Patrika became the principle Telugu newspaper.
 In 1914, he moved the journal to Madras and reformatted it as a daily newspaper.
 Later, in 1969, Andhra Patrika established an office in New Delhi under the leadership of T. V. Krishna.
 In January 1924, Rao launched a Telugu journal, Bharati.

 Desoddhaaraka

 He was one of the founders of Andhra movement for a separate Andhra state from the Madras Presidency.
 He wrote and published several articles on the need for a separate Andhra state.
 He was the author of many of these articles.

 Andhra Grandha Mala

 Besides being a journalist, Nageswara Rao was also a publisher of Telugu literature.
 In 1926, he launched a publishing house known as the Andhra Grandha Mala.
 This institution published as many as 20 books besides reproducing many Telugu classics as well as modern writings.
 Its output was low-priced in order to bring it within reach of the common man.

 Because of his exertions during the first two decades of the century, as many as 120 libraries came into being in Andhra districts.

+Andhra Vignana Sarvasvam

+Komarraju Venkata Lakshmana Rao, a prolific scholar and writer, conceived Andhra Vignana Sarvasvam in 1912 as an encyclopedia intended to provide comprehensive knowledge across various subjects to the Telugu-speaking community.
+Following Lakshmana Rao's death in 1923, the project came to a standstill.
+Later, Kasinathuni Nageswara Rao revived the work and published revised and enlarged editions of the first three volumes.
+These were consolidated into two neatly bound volumes, each comprising 600 pages, in 1932 and 1934 respectively, with contributions from various scholars.
+However, Nageswara Rao passed away while the third volume was still in the press.